Frederic Tudor

 Frederic Tudor (September 4, 1783 – February 6, 1864) was an American businessman and merchant.
-Known as Boston's "Ice King", he was the founder of the Tudor Ice Company and a pioneer of the international ice trade in the early 19th century.
+Known as Boston's "Ice King", he was the founder of the Tudor Ice Company, one of the first American multi-national businesses, and a pioneer of the international ice trade in the early 19th century.
 He made a fortune shipping ice cut from New England ponds to ports in the Caribbean, Europe, and as far away as India and Hong Kong.